Home

 If you're using a program like Atticus, you'll have access to a wide variety of trim sizes at the touch of a button, with sizes for both Kindle Direct Publishing (KDP) and IngramSpark.

-EXTRA: How to Design Beautiful Chapter Pages
+BONUS: How to Design Amazing Chapter Pages

 At a minimum, you should include the following on your chapter pages: